Axelrod-Python/Axelrod/docs/strategies.rst

    plays Tit For Tat.
 If not it cooperates and randomly defects every 5 to 15 moves.

-*This strategy came ninth in Axelrod's original tournament.*
+*This strategy came 9th in Axelrod's original tournament.*

 **Not implemented**: Downing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^